Treatment algorithm

 The mainstay of treatment is adequate fluid intake to match output and insensible losses.

-Adequate intake may be difficult in intercurrent illness, as urinary excretion may be as much as 12 liters per day.[10]
+Adequate intake may be difficult, especially during intercurrent illness, as urinary excretion can be up to 12 litres per day.[10]

 Back